PJK/wttime/README.md

 #### How is this better than [dateutil](https://dateutil.readthedocs.io/en/stable/parser.html#dateutil.parser.parse)?

-wttime can also handle timestamps, disambiguate more formats, and be used in from the shell.
+wttime can also handle timestamps, disambiguate more formats, and be used from the shell.
 It does use dateutil under the hood.

 #### What is the deal with 'remote timezone'?